ruleminer/rulekit-gui/README.md

 # Rulekit GUI

-To run the application, it is suggested to create an environment using conda, and then install all the required packages from the requirements file.
+To run the application, it is suggested to create an environment using conda, and then install all the required packages from the `requirements.txt` file.

 If you already have installed Anaconda, in the console release the following commands: